aaronrl25/aaronSoftware/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Aaron.Software
-image: /img/home-jumbotron.jpg
+image: /img/1.png
 heading: Great coffee with a conscience
 subheading: Support sustainable farming while enjoying a cup
 mainpitch:
-  title: Why Kaldi
+  title: " Hi!
+My name is Aaron ramirez"
   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
-description: >-
+    I am a Mobile and Web
+                                                            Developer, and I'm very
+                                                            passionate and dedicated
+                                                            to my work.
+With 5 years
+                                                            experience as a
+                                                            professional
+                                                            , I have
+                                                            acquired the skills and
+                                                            knowledge necessary to
+                                                            make your project a
+                                                            success.
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
-    - image: /img/coffee.png
+    - image: /img/68340523_10220223920374039_8496005667281174528_n.jpg
       text: >
         We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
 We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
 Check our post or contact us directly for current availability.
-    - image: /img/coffee-gear.png
+    - image: /img/kreako-first.png
       text: >
         We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
 No matter if you roast your